22hideki22/Hideki-Palett/README.md

 You can also swap your old Gmod computer for a new and good one!

 ### What is Hideki-Palett?
-- 1.Hideki-Palett (HIP)
+1. Hideki-Palett (HIP)
-- 2.is a mini company that creates and sells Electronic Appliances and their parts
+2. is a mini company that creates and sells Electronic Appliances and their parts
-- 3.For Garry's mod Players.
+3. For Garry's mod Players.
-- 4.such as:
+4. such as:

 - Computers (Gamers Computers too)
 - RAM, CPU, Motherboard and others.